leikoilja/ha-google-home/CONTRIBUTING.md

 4. Test your contribution.
 5. Issue that pull request!

+## For discussions, Slack is used

+You can join the workspace using the following link: [Slack Workspace](https://join.slack.com/t/ha-google-home/shared_invite/zt-s8qez63p-wWGJde2gGf2oJgLU48IHJw)

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.